Aliases for CARNMT1 Gene

 GeneCards Summary for CARNMT1 Gene

-UniProtKB/Swiss-Prot for CARNMT1 Gene
+UniProtKB/Swiss-Prot Summary for CARNMT1 Gene

-N-methyltransferase that mediates the formation of anserine (beta-alanyl-N(Pi)-methyl-L-histidine) from carnosine.
+N-methyltransferase that catalyzes the formation of anserine (beta-alanyl-N(Pi)-methyl-L-histidine) from carnosine.
 Anserine, a methylated derivative of carnosine (beta-alanyl-L-histidine), is an abundant constituent of vertebrate skeletal muscles.
 Also methylates other L-histidine-containing di- and tripeptides such as Gly-Gly-His, Gly-His and homocarnosine (GABA-His).